-- The opioid crisis's status as a public health emergency will expire on April 23 - The DOJ joining states in their lawsuits against opioid manufacturers is a significant step, mimicking the legal action taken against tobacco companies in the 90s - A budget deal signed at the end of March will provide an additional \$1.6 billion for the opioid crisis in FY18, bringing the total 2018 federal spending on the opioid crisis to \$4.6 billion - Experts worry that Medicare cutting payments to some opioid prescriptions will result in hundreds of thousands of patients with chronic pain developing withdrawal, craving and poor pain control - Trump's nominee to lead the ONDCP, Jim Carroll, has not yet been confirmed
+- The Trump administration has extended the opioid crisis's status as a public health emergency, set to expire April 23, for the second time - The DOJ joining states in their lawsuits against opioid manufacturers is a significant step, mimicking the legal action taken against tobacco companies in the 90s - A budget deal signed at the end of March will provide an additional \$1.6 billion for the opioid crisis in FY18, bringing the total 2018 federal spending on the opioid crisis to \$4.6 billion - Experts worry that Medicare cutting payments to some opioid prescriptions will result in hundreds of thousands of patients with chronic pain developing withdrawal, craving and poor pain control - Trump's nominee to lead the ONDCP, Jim Carroll, has not yet been confirmed

-July 2017 October 2017 November 2017 February 2018 Senate passes Jessie's Law Trump invokes the Public Trump picks Kellyanne Congress passes the Bipartisan The Senate voted unanimously on a bill that will require HHS to develop and disseminate standards for hospitals and physicians regarding dimlexing the bistory of enioid Health Service Act (PHSA) This allows HHS to allocate resources to fight the opioid crisis.
-The announcement is Conway to lead White House opioid efforts, saying she will help "change the perception" about opioids and drug addiction Budget Act of 2018 This bill includes \$6 billion for the opioid crisis, split evenly between FY18 and FY19 displaying the history of opioid addiction in the medical records of patients who have provided information about their addiction to a health care provider extended in January to continue through April
+July 2017 October 2017 November 2017 February 2018 Senate passes Jessie's Law The Senate voted unanimously on a bill that will require HHS to develop and disseminate standards for nospitals and physicians regarding displaying the history of opioid addiction in the medical records of patients who have provided nformation about their addiction to Trump invokes the Public Health Service Act (PHSA) This allows HHS to allocate resources to fight the opioid crisis.
+The announcement is extended in January to continue through April Trump picks Kellyanne Conway to lead White House opioid efforts, saying she will help "change the perception" about opioids and drug addiction Congress passes the Bipartisan Budget Act of 2018 This bill includes \$6 billion for the opioid crisis, split evenly between FY18 and FY19

-Sources: National Journal Research, 2018; Lev Facher, "Justice Department sides with states in nationwide opioid lawsuit against distributors, manufacturers," STAT, February 27, 2018
+Sources: National Journal Research, 2018; Lev Facher, "Justice Department sides with states in nationwide opioid lawsuit against distributors, manufacturers," STAT, February 27, 2018; Allison Inserro, "CMS Raises Medicare Advantage Payments, Tweaks Opioid Language for Patients With Pain," AJMC, April 3, 2018.